gomezjuliana/u-angularjs/003-servers-and-maps/README.md

 # 003 - Servers and Maps

-The Purpose of this example it's to understand how to interact with servers in a real life application, we will work with a [Open Wheater API][1] to retrive our data, also a little introduction about [ui-leaflet][2] and [Angular Materials][3], and we are going to cover the following subjects:
+The Purpose of this example is to understand how to interact with servers in a real life application.
+We will work with [Open Wheater API][1] to retrive data.
+You'll also learn a little about [ui-leaflet][2] and [Angular Materials][3].
+We are going to cover the following subjects:

 *  Data Services and Factories
 * `$http` and `$resource`